 Belper Neighbourhood Plan

-We aim to have the plan completed ready for a local referendum of all electors in the parish in October 2017.
+The plan will be completed ready for a local referendum of all electors in the parish in May 2017, Oct 2017, May 2018,

 Click here to view Derelict Belper a video by John Boam.
-Although the video is the opinion of one person, from a survey of 2000 households in Belper, the views expressed are also held by many residents of Belper, the Borough Council and H.M.
-Government
+Although the video is the opinion of one person, from a survey of 2000 households in Belper, the views expressed are held by many residents of Belper and H.M.
+Government.

 Under the Defamation Act, Councils and Councillors enjoy ‘Qualified Privilege’ at Council meetings.
 This prevents them being sued for slander.
 The Law does however give the slandered person the right to put their side of the story in the public domain.

 At the September 2017 Belper Neighbourhood Plan Working Group meeting the Mayor Cllr.
 Peter Hurst slandered Mr. David Fisher by making an accusation against him that was TOTALLY false.

 Cllr.
 Hurst claimed that in arranging and writing the residents’ Neighbourhood Plan Mr Fisher had breached Standing Order 11 a (ii).
 “Unless authorised by a resolution, no Working Group member shall issue orders, instructions or directions.”
 When Mr Fisher asked the Town Clerk how and when he had breached the Standing Order as claimed by the Mayor Cllr.
 Hurst.
 The Town Clerk came up with a statement of her own making describing how she imagined I had acted in order to obtain information from residents to produce the residents Neighbourhood Plan.

 Unfortunately as no member or employee of the Town Council was at any meeting where the residents’ Neighbourhood Plan was discussed or written and the Town Clerk had received no complaint against Mr Fisher.
 The Town Clerk had absolutely no evidence to support Cllr.
 Hurst’s statement.